peferron/algo/spell_correct/README.md

 This implementation is not trying to be fast, and involves some code golfing. :)

-It does not index strings directly, which means it supports Unicode.
+It does not access strings by index, which means it supports Unicode.
 Here's an emoticon spelling corrector:

 ```js
 const emoticonCorrector = new SpellingCorrector('()/\\_¯¯°━┻╯□ツ︵）💕', 2);